 It’s important to let your partner know that you appreciate who they are and what they have done thus far to make you feel loved.
 Let them know that you have faith in their ability to keep supporting you in this next phase of life.
 Not only does this empower your partner to see their capability and capacity to support you, but you start to believe they can too.

 I hope these tips give you the motivation and tools you need to ask for what you deserve.
 If you’re looking for additional support as you change your relationship with alcohol, join us in the Monument Community.
-I lead virtual support groups, and also provide personalized video therapy.
+I lead online alcohol support groups, and also provide personalized video therapy.
 Regardless of your path forward, you can do this!